crycode-de/ioBroker.discord/docs/en/README.md

 The file location may be a …

-* Absolute or relative link to a local file.
+* Absolute or relative path to a local file.
-  Relative links are relative to the adapter directory of your ioBroker installation.
+  Relative paths are relative to the adapter directory of your ioBroker installation.
-  The link may optionally be prepended by `file://`.
+  The path may optionally be prepended by `file://`.
   Examples: `/home/user/image.png`, `../../iobroker-data/files/myfile.txt`, `file:///tmp/image.jpg`

 * URL to a remote file.